ShivaniRana1/basic_regression/README.md

 cd Task1.test

 2) Then run the code there
-3) To visulaize answer in webpage you have to get back to task1_grip directory cd .. and then do to task1 directory run following in terminal cd task1
+3) To visulaize answer in webpage you have to get back to task1_grip directory: cd .. and then do to task1 directory run following in terminal: cd task1
 4) After that simply run
   python manage.py runserver